niceliojunior/reactnd-project-myreads-starter/README.md

     ├── utils
     │    └── BooksBooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── ListBooks.js # This is the component to list books in the shelves └── SearchBooks.js # This is the component to search books from API
+    ├── ListBooks.js # This is the component to list books in the shelves └── SearchBooks.js # This is the component to search books from API.
 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.